Raj Chakraborty

 Raj Chakraborty (born 21 February 1975) is an Indian film director, actor, producer and politician.
 He is one of the most commercially successful film-makers in Tollywood.
 Before directing his debut film, he was busy in Bengali TV.
 Raj Chakraborty was associated with Zee Bangla's laughter show Mirakkel, hosted by Mir, and the dance competition Dance Bangla Dance, judged by Mithun Chakraborty, during their initial days.
 He also directed Star Jalsha's laughter programme I Laugh You.
-He has been a Member of Legislative Assembly of West Bengal from Barrackpore since 2021.
+He was a Member of Legislative Assembly of West Bengal from Barrackpore from 2021 to 2026.

 Early life

 Chakraborty graduated from Rishi Bankim Chandra Colleges, Naihati which is affiliated with West Bengal State University.
 He worked backstage for various theatre productions between 1993 and 1995 in his locality.
 After graduating, Chakraborty left his home and moved to Belgachia to start his career in acting.
 In 1996, Chakraborty moved to Netaji Nagar, Kolkata.